-Exercise increased caution in:
+Exercise increased caution in Liberia due to crime.

-Read the Safety and Security section on the country information page.
+Read the country information page.

 If you decide to travel to Liberia:

 Last Update: Reissued with updates to COVID-19 information.